Guidance on signposting and creating opportunities for students to view and use their feedback.

 Include in your message clear guidance on:

-• Where to find marks and feedback, link students to the Submission and Feedback in Canvas: A Student Guide (opens in Canvas), which contains guidance both on submitting to assessments and accessing their feedback.
+• where to find marks and feedback, link students to the Submission and Feedback in Canvas: A Student Guide (opens in Canvas), which contains guidance both on submitting to assessments and accessing their feedback.

 • What they should lookout for in their feedback, for example:

-• If you've used a marking or comment rubric, include guidance on how to access and interpret it.
+• if you've used a marking or comment rubric, include guidance on how to access and interpret it

-• If you've used document annotations, explain what they will typically focus on (e.g. identifying specific errors or examples of good practice) and that they should be read in conjunction with your summary feedback and with reference to the marking criteria.
+• if you've used document annotations, explain what they will typically focus on (e.g. identifying specific errors or examples of good practice) and that they should be read in conjunction with your summary feedback and with reference to the marking criteria

-• What to do if they don't understand their feedback (e.g. who to contact and/or links to the Skills Hub)
+• what to do if they don't understand their feedback (e.g. who to contact and/or links to the Skills Hub.)

 To encourage students to review their marks and feedback, you might also provide feedback to the cohort, potentially before marks and feedback are released, highlighting what they typically did well, common errors and areas for improvement.
 Including some statistics will also help students understand how they are performing in comparison to their peers and what they need to focus on going forward.